 - Almond flour is rich in Vitamin E and other antioxidants, which reduce the risk of heart disease and Alzheimer's.

-- Almond flour is low on the glycemic index (less than one) and helps control blood sugar levels.
+- Almond flour is low on the glycemic index (<1) and helps control blood sugar spikes.

 - It's a gluten-free flour which is a perfect alternative for those with wheat allergies or celiac disease.